Aarleks/zettel.vim/README.md

 In your notes folder, create a file called `home.md`.
 This file serves as your `zettelhome` - a landing page for when you want to start thinking inside your notes folder.
 Populate this file with whatever is helpful for you, perhaps an index of basic rules of use that you develop.

-Next, create a basic template markdown file, called `template.md` for new notes.
+Next, create a basic template markdown file, called `template` for new notes.
 This could be as simple as:

 ```
 # <title>